Environmental stewardship

 The precinct sits within a landscape that supports nationally protected wildlife, including koalas and three threatened ecological communities.
 Council has invested seven years and significant resources in understanding those values and designing around them.

-Self-referring gives the Australian Government the opportunity to independently assess that work and gives the community confidence that the project’s environmental credentials have been tested at the highest level available.
+Self-referring gave the Australian Government the opportunity to independently assess that work and has now provided the community with added confidence in the project’s environmental credentials.

 What was assessed as part of the referral package?